rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 Their response is something I still contemplate:  "We do not go through such steps, we just assume it will work".
 For me it was a learning experience I still think about, I realized that developers non only create code differently, but also very differently consume it.

 Returning to Bob, he is a pragmatists.
 Notice that Bob has stratified all contexts he assumed relevant to Alice's finding: production issue, failing test, and theoretical.
-To Bob, a logical issue in code are just a part of life.
-He will not lose much sleep over it.
+To Bob, a logical issue in code is just a part of life.
 "It has bugs, it's called software."
 This empirical mindset, in some ways, is healthier[^rnt].
 However, proper empirical reasoning should not dismiss theoretical concerns.
-It is hard to assess impact of some bugs (e.g. race conditions) using testing or other forms of observations.
+It is hard to assess impact of some bugs (e.g. race conditions) using testing or other observation based methods.

 [^rnt]: I have discussed RNT (..) in my previous post.